 Lighter roasts typically have fragrant floral and/or fruity notes, with a mild body and brighter acidity.
-They’re excellent for exploring the subtleties of single-origin coffee beans, and brewing using the pour-over method is a great way to appreciate a light roast.
+They’re excellent for exploring the subtleties of single-origin coffee beans, like coffee beans from China, and brewing using the pour-over method is a great way to appreciate a light roast.
 Here are some of our favorites.

 Medium roasts offer a bit more sweetness and less acidity than light roasts, due to the caramelization of sugars during the roasting process.
 They will have a more substantial body and a slightly toasted flavor.